 But we already know that’s not the way it works.
 We can’t control other people.
 The way their behavior affects us isn’t about THEM.
 It’s about US.
 Take a pause and think about that for a minute.
 Let that sink in.
 This is about us, and about controlling our choices.

-When I feel the need to detach, I find it necessary to first accept and validate my thoughts and my feelings.
+When I feel the need to detach, I first accept and validate my thoughts and feelings.
 Next, I commit to maintaining my focus and productivity by not concentrating on others.
-Doing these things puts me in the right frame of mind to detach with love.
+Doing these puts me in the right frame of mind to detach with love.
 There’s no anger, no fear, no need to go numb or to be indifferent.
 It’s like what my teacher-friends say to their students: “Keep your eyes on your own paper.”
 I commit to keeping my eyes on my own needs, life, and work.

 When we view positive detachment from this perspective, we can clearly see that it’s not “running away.”
 Positive detachment is “running toward” ourselves.
 This healthy form of detachment reminds us that we’re a separate person in our own right, with our own likes, needs, and goals and that we have choices and consequences of our own.
 It helps us remember that we’re not responsible for fixing another person’s feelings or problems.